 - Don't be stingy with CO2!
 CO2 is cheap.
 To flush vessels, growlers, kegs we have a separate bare gas line off one of our manifolds with its own shutoff.

-- Add dry hops #1 once fermentation is nearing completion (i.e. 5 points from terminal gravity) and raise the temperature to 70-72F.
+- Add dry hops #1 once fermentation is nearing completion (i.e. 5 points from final gravity) and raise the temperature to 70-72F.
 We simply turn off the fermenting fridges and allow the beer to naturally rise to room temperature.
 Steep dry hops #1 for 3 days while fermentation finishes.
 Assume fermentation is done if the gravity does not change over ~3 days.

 - Add dry hops #2 to brite tank (we use 5 gallon glass carboys), purge with CO2 to avoid oxygen pickup, then carefully rack in the beer on top of the hops.
 Allow to steep for 3 days at 70-72F room temperature, gently swirling a few times a day.
 We do not recommend using hop sacks or other containers as you'll get the best flavour extraction from the hops if you let them roam free.
 For beers such as this that require multiple dry hop additions, some will dry hop in kegs using stainless steel dry hoppers, tying a piece of unflavoured / unwaxed dental floss to the lid to make it easy to remove (the floss is thin and doesn't impede the seal between the keg and keg lid).
 We don't recommend this approach as we find that the hops tend to clump together which in turn reduces oil extraction, requiring far too many hops to be used (and more beer lost to absorption).

 - After 3 days in the brite tank add dry hops #3.
 Leave previous hops in.